 - Salt.
 The ultimate flavor enhancer.
 You should put at least a pinch of this in everything!

-- First, chop your apples and toss them with some lemon juice.
-Place them in a 3-quart saucepan and add water, then simmer over medium heat for about 8 minutes until they begin to soften.
+First, peel, core, and chop your choice of apples – it’s your choice how big or small you want the pieces.
+Place them in a 3-quart saucepan and toss them with some lemon juice and water, then simmer them over medium heat for about 8 to 10 minutes until they begin to soften.

-- While the apples are simmering, whisk together brown sugar, cornstarch, spices (I use cinnamon and nutmeg), and pinch of salt.
+While the apples are simmering, whisk together some brown sugar, cornstarch, spices (I like to use cinnamon and nutmeg), and pinch of salt.

-- Then, stir the dry mixture into the saucepan, coating the apples well.
+Once the apples have softened a bit, stir the sugar & spice mixture into the saucepan, making sure to coat the apples well.
 Cook everything for another 2 minutes or so, until the sugar has melted and the mixture is bubbling.

-- Remove the pan from the heat and allow it to cool before using it in a recipe, canning, or freezing it.
+Remove the pan from the heat and allow it to cool completely before using it in a recipe, canning, or freezing it.

-- After the filling is cooked, use a funnel to pour it into the hot jars, right up to the bottom rung of the jar (leaving about 1/2-inch open).
+After the filling is cooked, use a funnel to pour it into the hot, sterilized jars, right up to the bottom rung of the jar (leaving about 1/2-inch open).
 Use a spoon to push the apples down and pop any air bubbles.

 Can You Freeze Apple Pie Filling?